-4. Professionalism: The ability to exhibit appropriate the second of t onduct and to represent the profession effectively while promoting the growth/development of the Physical Th erapy profession Experience: Reflection: Examples of behaviors to support my self-assessment.
+.
+Professionalism: The ability to exhibit appropriate professional conduct and to represent the profession effectively while promoting the growth/development of the Physical Therapy profession Experience: Reflection: Examples of behaviors to support my self-assessment.
 Provide a written n eflection on your performance in this Specify if the example occurs in the academi community setting. c, clinical and or area, which includes goa ls to achieve growth in this behavior Activities to foster growth in this profess ional behavior: Activity (Academic): Activity (C Clinical): Activity (Community): 1.
 1. 1.
 Advisor comments: Student Signature: Date: Advisor Signature: Date:

-5. Use of Constructive Feedback: The ability to seek out and identify quality sources of feedback, reflect on and integrate the

-feedback, and provide meaningful feedback ck to others

-Experience: Reflection:

-Examples of behaviors to support m y self-assessment.
-Provide a written reflection on your performance in this

-Specify if the example occurs in the acaden community setting. nic, clinical and or area, which includes goals to achieve growth in this behavior

-Activities to foster growth in this profe

-Activity (Academic): Activity (Clinical): Activity (Community):
+5. Use of Constructive Feedback: The ability to seek out and identify quality sources of feedback, reflect on and integrate the feedback, and provide meaningful feedback ck to others Experience: Reflection: Examples of behaviors to support m y self-assessment.
+Provide a written reflection on your performance in this Specify if the example occurs in the acaden community setting. nic, clinical and or area, which includes goals to achieve growth in this behavior A adicidios to footon anavydle in this must rain and the denovirum Activities to foster growth in this profes A stirite (Community) Activity (Academic): Activity (Clinical): Activity (Community): 1.
 1. 1.
-1.

-Advisor comments:

-Student Signature: Date:

-Advisor Signature: Date:
+Advisor comments: Student Signature: Date: Advisor Signature: Date:

-6. Effective Use of Time and Resources: The ability to manage time and re sources effectively to obtain the maximum possible
+Effective Use of Time and Resources: The ability to manage time and resources effectively to obtain the maximum possible

 benefit • •

 Experience: Reflection:

 Examples of behaviors to support my self-assessment.
 Provide a written reflection on your performance in this

 Specify if the example occurs in the acade community setting. mic, clinical and or area, which includes goals to achieve growth in this behavior

 Activities to foster growth in this prof ossional behavior

 Activities to loster growth in this prof Activity (Clinical): Activity (Community):

 1. 1 Activity (Community).

 Advisor comments: 1.
 1.

 Student Signature: Date:

-A 1 ' G' 4 D /
+A 1 ' G' 4 D. (

 Advisor Signature: Date:

-.
-Stress Management: The ability to identify sources of stress and to develop and implement effective coping behaviors; this applies for interactions with self, patient/clients and their families, members of the health care team, and in work/life scenarios Experience: Reflection: Examples of behaviors to support my self-assessment.
+• Stress Management: The ability to identify sources of stress and to develop and implement effective coping behaviors; this applies for interactions with self, patient/clients and their families, members of the health care team, and in work/life scenarios Experience: Reflection: Examples of behaviors to support my self-assessment.
 Provide a written reflection on your performance in this Specify if the example occurs in the academic, clinical and or community setting. area, which includes goals to achieve growth in this behavior Activities to foster growth in this professional behavior: Activity (Academic): Activity y (Clinical): Activity (Community): 1.
 1. Advisor comments: Student Signature: Date: Advisor Signature: Date:

+3. Commitment to Learning: The ability to self-direct learning to include the identification of needs and sources of learning; and to

+continually seek and apply new knowledge, behaviors, and skills

+Experience: Reflection:

-8. Commitment to Learning: The ability to self-direct learning to include the identification of needs and sources of learning; and to continually seek and apply new knowledge, behaviors, and skills Experience: Reflection: Examples of behaviors to support my self-assessment.
-Provide a written reflection on your performance in this Specify if the example occurs in the academic, clinical and or community setting. area, which includes goals to achieve growth in this behavior Activities to foster growth in this professional behavior: Activity (Academic): Activi ty (Clinical): Activity (Community): 1.
-1. Advisor comments: Student Signature: Date: Advisor Signature: Date:
+Examples of behaviors to support my self-assessme n reflection on your performance in this

+Specify if the example occurs in the academic, clinical and community setting. or area, which includes g oals to achieve growth in this behavior

+Activities to foster growth in this professional behavior r:

+tivity (Clinical): Activity (Community):

+1. 1.
+1.

+Advisor comments:

+Student Signature: Date:

+Advisor Signature: Date: